CarlosBergillos/ts2vg/README.rst

 .. - Dual Perspective Visibility Graph [*planned, not implemented yet*]

-Note that multiple graph variations can be combined and used simultaneously.
+Note that multiple graph variations can be combined and used at the same time.

 Documentation